-- 3. If there is any inconsistency between the documents listed in condition 2 above, the most recent document in the relevant condition shall prevail to the extent of the inconsistency.
-However, the conditions of this approval shall prevail to the extent of any inconsistency. - 4.
+- 3. The conditions of this approval and directions of the Secretary prevail to the extent of any inconsistency, ambiguity or conflict between them and the document/s listed in condition 2(a).
+In the event of an inconsistency, ambiguity or conflict between any of the document/s listed in condition 2(a), the most recent document prevails to the extent of the inconsistency, ambiguity or conflict. - 4.
 Consistent with the requirements of this approval, the Secretary may make written directions to the Proponent in relation to: - (a) the content of any strategy, study, system, plan, program, review, audit, notification, report or correspondence submitted under or otherwise made in relation to this approval, including those that are required to be, and have been, approved by the Secretary; and - (b) the implementation of any actions or measures contained in any such document referred to in condition 4(a).